 By learning to cope with the dizziness you can continue to enjoy a full and active life.
 Try not to let the dizziness change your lifestyle too much.
 You may want to arrange for someone to be available for support if you have a severe attack; you may need to rest or keep to quiet indoor activities on your bad days.
-You might also want to take a stick or shopping trolley with you when you go out so that you can lean on them if you feel a bit giddy.
+You might also want to take a stick or shopping trolley with you when you go out so that you can lean on them if you feel a bit unsteady.
 Dizziness can be frightening, unpleasant or even embarrassing, but try not to cut down on activities you really enjoy.
 Once family, friends, and colleagues know about your problems and how to help, they are likely to be very understanding, and may be able to give you the extra help you need to maintain your lifestyle.
-So do not allow the vertigo to get in your way.
+Do not allow the vertigo to get in your way.
 With help you can find practical solutions to most of the problems caused by dizziness, and its effects on your life can be kept to a minimum.

 Anxiety and stress